stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 Now, this is not the full type signature as perceived by Idris.
-In order to have a look at the full type signature, we need to use `:ti` (that's 'give me the type including implicit arguments'):
+In order to have a look at the full type signature, we need to use `:ti` (that's "give me the type including implicit arguments"):

 ```
 > :ti either
 Prelude.either : {0 b : Type} -> {0 c : Type} -> {0 a : Type} -> ...
 ```

-In order to understand Idris, we need to be able to digest this.
+In order to truly understand Idris, programmers *must* be able to digest this.
 Arguments in a type signature wrapped in curly braces, are called 'implicit' arguments.
 We can always pass them explicitly, as we will see in a moment, but in the general case, we